 Allergy Aware Ma Lai Go and More!

 You can expect that this ma lai go recipe will be moist and delicious even when served plain, without frosting.
 The flavor is light and simple so you can enjoy the taste and smell of the vanilla and brown sugar.
-Ma Lai Go is typically made without any intentional addition of nuts in the ingredients however, some recipes may use almond extract or coconut milk for flavoring.
+Ma Lai Go is typically made without any intentional addition of nuts in the ingredients however, it does contain wheat, milk, and eggs, some recipes may use almond extract or coconut milk for flavoring.
 If one is allergic to milk, I think it’s an easy substitution to use any non-dairy milk substitute.

 - I haven’t tried adapting this recipe to be gluten free or egg free yet but if you do let me know!